The Olds Engine

 the Ford rubber donuts holes very well.

-Had to file the motor mount holes quite a bit to get the bolts onto the rubber donuts.
+I recall having to file the motor mount holes quite a bit to get the bolts onto the rubber donuts.

 Finally it all fit.